-The protein difference between A1 and A2 milk results in two different paths of digestion.
+The protein difference between A1 and A2 Protein Milk results in two different paths of digestion.
 Upon digestion, A1 milk produces a pro-inflammatory by-product known as beta-casomorphine-7 (BCM-7).
 For some, BCM-7 may cause symptoms of indigestion such as bloating, gas, discomfort and more.
-Walker Farms A2 milk is naturally free of A1 proteins, therefore it will not produce BCM-7 when consumed and it may be easier to digest.
+Walker Farms A2 Protein Milk is naturally free of A1 proteins, therefore it will not produce BCM-7 when consumed and it may be easier to digest.

 Walker Farms A2 Protein Milk is an excellent choice for those who enjoy the taste and health benefits of milk and want to continue enjoying it!